 Highlights from nanjIyar‘s vyAkyAnam

 - oththAr mikkArai ilaiyAya mAmAya! – Did you accept me because you are lacking in something?
 Even for the master of SrI mahAlakshmi, there is one dhAridhryam (poorness/poverty) – as explained in SvEthASvathara upanishath “na thathsamaSchyAbhyadhikaScha dhruSyathE” (for that paramAthmA, no one equal or greater is seen) – he too is lacking in having someone equal or greater.

 - oththAy epporutkum – You are so great, but what did you go through?
 One who has no one equal or greater, takes birth in different forms.

 - epporutkum oththAy – you descended as vishNu amidst brahmA and rudhra; you became the brother of indhra (as vAmana); you descended as humans in rAma, krishNa avathArams; you were born in animal species as mahAvarAha (great boar); you descended in plant species as kubjAmaram (dwarf mango tree).
 Even while taking a plant form, he assumes to be a dwarf tree so that even women and ignorant can climb (reach out easily).
 Why is he assuming these forms?
-If we takes birth maintaining his supremacy, they will leave him out of fear; if he makes himself too lowly, they will ignore him; so he assumes in many different species to attract them. kUraththAzhwAn‘s athimAnusha sthavam 15th SlOkam is quoted here which reflects this meaning is quoted here.
+If he takes birth maintaining his supremacy, they will leave him out of fear; if he makes himself too lowly, they will ignore him; so he assumes many different species to attract them. kUraththAzhwAn‘s athimAnusha sthavam 15th SlOkam is quoted here which reflects this meaning.

 What did he do by assuming such incarnations?